AckerlyXu/heima/articles/service-fabric/service-fabric-patterns-networking.md

 Service Fabric runs in a standard virtual machine scale set.
 Any functionality that you can use in a virtual machine scale set, you can use with a Service Fabric cluster.
 The networking sections of the Azure Resource Manager templates for virtual machine scale sets and Service Fabric are identical.
 After you deploy to an existing virtual network, it's easy to incorporate other networking features, like Azure ExpressRoute, Azure VPN Gateway, a network security group, and virtual network peering.

 Service Fabric is unique from other networking features in one aspect.
-The [Azure portal](https://portal.azure.com) internally uses the Service Fabric resource provider to call to a cluster to get information about nodes and applications.
+The [Azure portal preview](https://portal.azure.cn) internally uses the Service Fabric resource provider to call to a cluster to get information about nodes and applications.
 The Service Fabric resource provider requires publicly accessible inbound access to the HTTP gateway port (port 19080, by default) on the management endpoint.
 [Service Fabric Explorer](service-fabric-visualizing-your-cluster.md) uses the management endpoint to manage your cluster.
-The Service Fabric resource provider also uses this port to query information about your cluster, to display in the Azure portal.
+The Service Fabric resource provider also uses this port to query information about your cluster, to display in the Azure portal preview.

 If port 190980 is not accessible from the Service Fabric resource provider, a message like *Nodes Not Found* appears in the portal, and your node and application list appears empty.
-If you want to see your cluster in the Azure portal, your load balancer must expose a public IP address, and your network security group must allow incoming port 19080 traffic.
-If your setup does not meet these requirements, the Azure portal does not display the status of your cluster.
+If you want to see your cluster in the Azure portal preview, your load balancer must expose a public IP address, and your network security group must allow incoming port 19080 traffic.
+If your setup does not meet these requirements, the Azure portal preview does not display the status of your cluster.

 ## Templates